 use of compiler switches providing alternative semantics.

-The following descriptions are written in a language-independent manner except when specific languages are used in examples.
+The following descriptions in this Part are written in a language-independent manner except when specific languages are used in examples.
 The language-specific Parts may be consulted for language specific descriptions.

 In general, this clause will use the terminology that is most natural to the description of each individual vulnerability.
 Hence, terminology may differ from description to description.